 Tame normal flying for example we will usually be running lower rotor RPMs, because efficiency, docile flight characteristics, and longer flight times are preferred.
-Opposed to maximum head speeds used for fast & agreesive aerobatic flying (3D), when maxmim power is needed over efficiency & long flights.
+Opposed to maximum head speeds used for fast & aggressive aerobatic flying (3D), when maximum power is needed over efficiency & longer flights.

 Once again, efficiency over performance!